 Anxiety is a normal emotion.
 No one likes feeling anxious, but the emotion itself serves an important purpose.
-Anxiety alerts a person to the possibility that something could be seriously wrong, which then compels them to figure it out and fix the underlying issue that is causing the anxiety.
+Anxiety alerts a person to the possibility that something could be seriously wrong.
+This then compels them to figure it out and fix the underlying issue that is causing the anxiety.

 Feeling anxious only becomes unhealthy when the source causing the anxiety is never discovered, which prolongs the anxious feeling.
 When anxiety becomes chronic in this way, it can destroy a person’s quality of life.

 Just like people, dogs can experience anxiety.
-There are many situations in a dog’s life that can stir up feelings of anxiety, such as a trip to the vet, a traumatizing conflict with a larger breed dog at the dog park, or anticipating danger in general.
+There are many situations in a dog’s life that can stir up feelings of anxiety.
+Those situations include a trip to the vet.
+A traumatizing conflict with a larger breed dog at the dog park.
+Or anticipating danger in general.

-In this article, we’ll go over the two most common reasons that dogs develop anxiety and provide tips to help you relieve your puppy’s anxiety so that he grows into a calm, confident dog.
+In this article, we’ll go over the two most common reasons that dogs develop anxiety.
+And we’ll provide tips to help you relieve your puppy’s anxiety so that he grows into a calm, confident dog.

 Those types of anxiety are: